Lixo88/bot_trading_docs/estructura.md

   - Output:
       - Provides WebSocket data directly to `processing.py` for real-time calculations (e.g., 15M indicators).
       - Stores API data in `db/operations.py` for further processing by `processing.py`.
+  - Notes:
+      - Fetching will store all temporalities (1D, 4H, 1H, 15M) in `db/candles`.
+      - Adds one candle at a time for the corresponding timeframe.
+      - Data for 15M is passed directly to `processing.py` for immediate calculations.
   ```

   ### processing.py